What every best Replacement Windows has:

 In general, expect to pay more for wood than you would for a vinyl replacement window.
-If you're ordering a standard size, a regular double-hung pine replacement window will start in the neighborhood of $250 to $300, plus the cost of installation if you don't want to handle the project yourself (see our What to Look For discussion for more on that).
-Prices can vary widely by brand and quality.
+If you're ordering a standard size, a regular double-hung pine replacement window will start in the neighborhood of $250 to $300, plus the cost of installation if you don't want to handle the project yourself (see our Buying Guide for more on that).
+Prices can vary widely by brand and quality, as well as by seller.
 Additional options such as high-performance glass, decorative inserts or exotic woods bump up the price, sometimes dramatically.
 "The same window made to order with high-performance glazing will be about $825.
 In mahogany the cost jumps to $2,100," say editors at This Old House.

 But while wood replacement windows are relatively resistant to the effects of temperature, they are highly susceptible to other environmental factors.
 Moisture is a particular problem, and homeowners must keep wood replacement windows sealed by painting or staining them regularly.
 Because of that, ongoing maintenance costs are higher for wood windows than for vinyl ones.